 - Cuisine: Clean Eating

-- 12 ounces Whole Wheat Elbow Macaroni Noodles
+- 12 ounces dried Whole Wheat Elbow Macaroni Noodles or regular, white elbow macaroni

 - 1 small Butternut Squash